markgyoni/geopol/docs/Getting_Started/Factions.md

 1. How do I make a faction?

     1. To create a faction, the leader should apply in the #tickets channel.
-    2. Here, your faction’s name, description and goals will be reviewed.
+    2. Here, your faction’s name, description, and goals will be reviewed.
 If accepted, you’ll be given the faction leader role and the ability to create a faction on the server.
     3. From here, the recruitment post can be made in the #factions channel.